-I recently spent a year in Oxford, teaching and exploring the city.
+I recently spent a year in Oxford, England, teaching and exploring the city.
 I love Oxford because it shows British culture and heritage at its finest.
 Oxford University is one of the top Universities in the world, ranking number 3 according to Times Higher Education.

 The great thing about spending more than just a week in a city is that you get to see all the best bits, and then find out about the cool, quirky stuff as well!
 Here’s my list of the Top 10 things to do in Oxford….